frankenstien-831/squid-js/README.md

 ---

-**🐲🦑 THERE BE DRAGONS AND SQUIDS.
-This is in alpha state and you can expect running into problems.
-If you run into them, please open up [a new issue](https://github.com/oceanprotocol/squid-js/issues). 🦑🐲**
+**🐲🦑 THERE COULD BE DRAGONS AND SQUIDS.
+If you run into problems, please open up [a new issue](https://github.com/oceanprotocol/squid-js/issues). 🦑🐲**

 ---